CODDDE/ember-cli-apiblueprint/README.md

 * `ember test`
 * `ember test --server`

-## Bugs
-- aglio crashes if an included fiel is not present, causing broccoli to crash
-  - surraund with try-catch and reject the promise?
-- relationship should be wrapped in `data` obejcts
-- use dasherized names for properties in data structures
-- dasherized property names are not correctly compiled within data structures

 ### Considering for implementation
 - search apiblueprint specs for "constant"
 - add "required-on-create" && "optional-on-create" (aka "roc"&"ooc")